goeh/grails-sequence-generator/README.md

 Well, a database sequence use numbers only and is very efficient but not so flexible.
 This plugin is more flexible and lets you use String properties and prefix/suffix the number with characters.
-You can can sub-sequences to generate different numbers depending on application logic.
+You can use sub-sequences to generate different numbers depending on application logic.
 Maybe domain instances of one category should use another sequence that the default.
 This plugin also let you change the sequence number programatically.
 For example you could reset the sequence to start with YYYY0001 on the first of January every year.